StellaArtois/minecraft-vr-base/README.md

 Uses gradle.

-gradle setupDecompWorkspace will create a development workspace gradle eclipse will create an eclipse project in this directory gradle idea will create an intelij project in this directory
+gradlew setupDecompWorkspace will create a development workspace gradlew eclipse will create an eclipse project in this directory gradlew idea will create an intelij project in this directory

-gradle build will build all dependencies and the mod.
+gradlew build will build all dependencies and the mod.

+gradlew cleanCache clean setupDecompWorkspace --refresh-dependencies --debug

 Launch configuration: